pippinbarr/cart253-2018/modules/tools-tools-of-the-trade/tools-tools-of-the-trade.md

 ## Atom

 - __Launch Atom__
+- There are various ways, use one you like
-  - Find it in Applications,
+  - Find it in your Applications folder or in Program Files
+  - It might be on the Dock at the bottom of your screen
   - Mac OS X: use Command+Space and type "Atom"
   - Windows: use Windows+S and type "Atom"